Role Models: Plot

 Danny does not find common ground with Augie, while Ronnie dislikes Wheeler.
-Danny considers giving up and choosing jail, but Wheeler talks him out of it.
+Danny considers giving up and choosing jail, but Wheeler talks him out of it for fear of possibly getting raped there.

 Gradually bonding with their "littles"; Ronnie and Wheeler talk about having been abandoned by their fathers, while Danny learns about Augie's medieval fantasy realm.
 Ronnie hears about Wheeler's favorite band, Kiss, and discovers that Wheeler shares his obsession with breasts, which Wheeler teaches him to control.
 Danny and Augie bond discovering they are both involved in the Sturdy Wings program against their will.
-Danny joins Augie's LAIRE and tries to get back with Beth, who insists "it is for the best".
+Danny joins Augie's LAIRE and tries to get back with Beth, who insists that they remain separated.

-However, their good luck is short-lived.
-When Augie sneaks up on the King of LAIRE, Argotron, the King lies and tells everyone that he killed Augie.
+Danny and Wheeler's good luck is short-lived.
+When Augie sneaks up on the King of LAIRE, Argotron, the King lies and tells everyone he killed Augie.
 Defending Augie, Danny confronts and shoves the King, getting them banned from LAIRE permanently.
-Later, Danny insults Augie's mother and her boyfriend for not supporting Augie, earning their hatred.
-As they kick Danny out of the house, Danny retorts, "I'd be psyched if he was my kid."
+Later at dinner, Danny chides Augie's mother and her boyfriend for their ridicule towards Augie's interests.
+As they kick Danny out of the house, he retorts, "I'd be psyched if he was my kid."

 Meanwhile, Wheeler takes Ronnie to a party, but leaves him unsupervised, resulting in Ronnie walking home alone.
-When both kids' parents ask Sturdy Wings for new mentors, Gayle expels Danny and Wheeler from the program, resulting in both men failing to complete their community service.
-Although Beth agrees to defend Danny and Wheeler in court, she warns them that they will most likely go to jail.
+When both kids' parents ask Sturdy Wings for new mentors, Gayle expels Danny and Wheeler from the program, resulting in both men facing a jail sentence.
+Although Beth agrees to defend Danny and Wheeler in court, she warns them that they will most likely be sent to jail.

+Wheeler gets permission from Karen to hang out with Ronnie once he gets out of jail, and Ronnie forgives him.
 Danny convinces King Argotron to allow him and Augie to fight in the battle royale.
-Wheeler gets permission from Karen to hang out with Ronnie after he gets out of jail, and Ronnie forgives him.
 However, the King secretly warns the other members of Augie's LAIRE "country" of Xanthia that allowing Augie to fight with them will lead to severe retribution in the game.
-They call Augie to tell him he is a liability and out of the group.
+They call Augie to tell him he is a liability and kicked out of the group.

 Danny and Augie form a new LAIRE country by asking Wheeler and Ronnie to join them.
 They arrive with Wheeler's Kiss costumes and a Kiss-themed Minotaur truck, naming their country "Kiss-My-Anthia".
 Augie finally defeats the king, but Sarah, a hidden player who goes by Esplen in LAIRE, attacks and defeats Augie; crowned the new queen, she chooses Augie as her king-consort.
-Augie's parents forgive Danny.
+Augie's parents start showing him more support.

-Impressed that Wheeler and Danny care for the children, Gayle clears their names with the judge.
+Impressed that Wheeler and Danny put the children's needs before their own, Gayle smooths over their legal troubles with the judge.
 Danny serenades Beth with a rendition of the Kiss song "Beth" and they reconcile.